 "Dark clothing absorbs heat and therefore means that you will feel the heat quickly," explains Briggs.

-Not only will this type of clothing help you stay cooler during your workout, but they can help you avoid the skin irritation and heat rashes that can result from extra-sweaty training sessions.
+Not only will this type of clothing help you stay cooler, but it can help you avoid the skin irritation and heat rashes that can result from extra-sweaty training sessions.

-“In the heat of the summer, be mindful of the kinds of exercises you do,” advises Weiner.
+"In the heat, be mindful of the kinds of exercises you do," advises Wiener.

-“Try swapping your long run for intense interval training, but again make sure you are training at the coolest times of day.
-This kind of circuit training is quick and effective, also leaving you feeling energised to tackle the day ahead.”
+"Try swapping your long run for intense interval training, making sure you're training at the coolest times of day.
+This kind of circuit training is quick and effective, also leaving you feeling energised to tackle the day ahead."

-You might be in the habit of putting on SPF on your face, but did you remember to put it on your exposed body parts before an outdoor workout?
+You might be in the habit of putting on SPF on your face, but did you remember to put it on the rest of your body?

-“Sunburn reduces your body’s ability to cool itself,” Briggs explains.
-“This means that the rate in which your body becomes dehydrated is increased and can be dangerous, especially when working out.
+"Sunburn reduces your body’s ability to cool itself," explains Briggs.
+"This means that the rate in which your body becomes dehydrated is increased and can be dangerous, especially when working out."

 "Wearing SPF is a non-negotiable and should be just as much of a priority as drinking lots of water," he adds.

-Now is not the time to be attempting a personal best, warns Weiner.
+Now is not the time to be attempting a personal best, warns Wiener.

 "Exercising in the hot weather puts an extra strain on the body, so it’s important to know your limits, and pay close attention to your body and what it needs," he says.

-“If at any time you feel lightheaded, it’s best to stop training or significantly reduce the intensity until you’re feeling better.
-It’s also really important to remember that the heat will affect your workout, so don’t push yourself too hard, and take regular breaks so that your body can cool down and you can take on water.”
+"If at any time you feel lightheaded, it’s best to stop training or significantly reduce the intensity until you’re feeling better.
+Remember that the heat will affect your workout, so don’t push yourself too hard, and take regular breaks so that your body can cool down and you can drink water."